abernst4/DistributedSystemEmulation/README.md

 This project was built over the course of a semester, in which I was learning various Distributed Systems topics.
 Here are a few that have been implemented:

 ## Leader Election and Master-Worker
-The zookeeper leader election algorithm has been implemented to determine which server will be the leader; the servers communicate via UDP.
+The zookeeper leader election algorithm has been implemented to determine which server will be the leader; the servers communicate via UDP during the election phase.
 All other servers are worker-nodes; the leader assigns them work based on a Round-Robin algorithm, via TCP.

 ## Gossip protocol for failuer detection
 The gossip protocol is where every server has a counter, which is the server's 'heartbeat.'
 Each server keeps track of every other servers' hearbeat.
 If after X amount of time server 3 has not updated it's heartbeat, we consider that server to be down and we remove it from our record of servers in the cluster.
 Every server has a daemon thread that: